A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Introduction

 These results are formally derived in Section \ref{sec:asym_theory}.
-Thus, an asymptotic level $\alpha $ critical value upper bound is simply $\alpha $ , a huge simplification over transforms with non-standard asymptotic distributions, like $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ and $\sup_{\lambda \in \Lambda }\mathcal{T}_{n}(\lambda )$.
-A numerical experiment discussed below, and a simulation study, suggest the asymptotic critical value is \textit{identically} $\alpha $ for tests of omitted nonlinearity and GARCH effects.
-We may therefore expect that similar tests have this property, including tests of a one time change point, Box-Cox transform, common factors, and so on.
+Thus, an asymptotic level $\alpha $ critical value is simply $\alpha $, a useful simplification over transforms with non-standard asymptotic distributions, like $\int_{\Lambda }\mathcal{T}_{n}(\lambda )\mu (d\lambda )$ and $ \sup_{\lambda \in \Lambda }\mathcal{T}_{n}(\lambda )$.
+A simulation study in Section \ref{sec:sim} suggests the critical value $\alpha $ leads to an asymptotically correctly sized test for tests of omitted nonlinearity and GARCH effects, and strong power in each case.
+We may therefore expect that similar tests have this property.

-A p-value may not be convenient to compute, or an asymptotic theory for bootstrapping a p-value may not be available, or asymptotic uniform correctness (\ref{pn}) may fail to hold.
-All of these issues arise, for example, in estimation and inference when a parameter subset $\pi $ is possibly not identified \citep[e.g.][]{AndrewsCheng12,AndrewsCheng13}.
-Note that $\pi $ may be fundamentally different from the nuisance parameter $ \lambda $: see Example \ref{ex:estar} in Section \ref{sec:examples}, and see the supplemental material \cite{Hill_supp_ot}. \cite{AndrewsCheng12} present a variety of possibly data dependent critical values $\hat{c}_{1-\alpha ,n}(\lambda )$ that are robust to weak and non-identification in the sense of leading to correct asymptotic size under regularity conditions.
-As long as such a critical value is available, and (\ref{pn}) becomes $\sup_{\lambda \in \Lambda }|P(\mathcal{T}_{n}(\lambda )$ $>$ $\hat{c}_{1-\alpha ,n}(\lambda )|H_{0})$ $-$ $\alpha |$ $\rightarrow $ $0$, then we use a Test Statistic Occupation Time $\int_{\Lambda }I\mathcal{(T}_{n}(\lambda )$ $>$ $ \hat{c}_{1-\alpha ,n}(\lambda ))d\lambda $.